 Delegate some of the home chores or business tasks.

-When I drive around the coast or commute for work, I listen to podcasts that inspire or teach the skills I need to become a better blogger and Pinterest marketing manager.
+When I drive around the coast or commute to work, I listen to podcasts that inspire or teach the skills I need to become better in the interests I have like, blogging, coaching and goal setting and achiveing.
 Listening to podcasts or books while driving is a great use of time.

 One thing I do is delegate some of the home chores.
 We’re all adults at home and everyone can have a cooking night and help out around the home.
 The advantage of this is I get to spend some time planning what activities I’ll be doing for my blog prior to the evening meal.
 I work mainly on my blogging goals in the evenings after enjoying a family meal and hearing about everyone’s day.